Making a new bridge for my Eastman MD504 oval-hole mandolin!

 I bought the Eastman MD504 oval-hole mandolin shown here from my friend Tristan Henderson, who plays with Atlantic Crossing along with my Frost and Fire bandmates Viveka and Peter.
 It has a lovely tone, but I kept feeling like I was having to work very hard to get a decent amount of sound out of it—like it was inefficient.
 String changes didn’t help, so I decided to take the plunge and try out bridgemaking.

-There’s a lot of neat stuff on the internet about making your own mandolin bridges.
+There’s a lot of neat stuff on the internet about making your own mandolin bridges, with much of the foundational work written by Red Henry.
 One big change is that most DIY bridge-makers use maple (like violins and the rest of the orchestral strings) rather than rosewood or ebony.
 Maple is a lot less dense than rosewood, although it retains similar hardness.
 Most DIY builders also build single-piece bridges rather than adjustable ones, optimizing for low mass instead of convenient adjustment.

 There’s a lot of science involved with how one carves the bridge: how many holes, what size, where, what shape, etc. I’ve waded fairly deep into the acoustics of it, but there’s too much to write here and, in any case, I’ve built stock bridges from Red Henry’s designs for this test.
 But if any readers feel so moved, please get in touch and we can geek out about physics.

 So, I wanted better tone.
 I also discovered that the original bridge on the MD504 was bending, slowly but surely, under the weight of string tension:

 See how far forward it’s tilted, even though the feet of the bridge are flat on the mandolin top?
 That leads to poor tone conduction and feet that dig into the soft spruce of the instrument’s top.
 I was concerned that I would break the bridge if I tried to straighten it, plus I wanted a project, so I decided to try making maple bridges.